 Table.1 shows that demographic profile of the respondents, that all of the respondents are male.
 The respondents are mainly under the age of 23 are 72.5%, and the other respondents are above the age of 23 which are 27.5%. the respondents are from faculty of engineering are 90% and the rest from faculty of economics and administrative sciences are 10%.
 The departments of the respondents are as follow; computer engineering is 37.5%, mechanical engineering is 20%, electrical engineering is 15%, civil engineering is 10%, architecture is 7.5, and the rest are from business administration which are 10%.
-The nationality of the respondents are as follow; 52.5% the respondents are from Palestine, 35% from Jordan, 7.5% from Pakistan and the rest of the nationality of respondents are from Oman which are 15%, second class of the respondents are 30%, third class are 42.5%, and the rest of respondents are four class which are 12.5%.
+The nationality of the respondents are as follow; 52.5% the respondents are from Palestine, 35% from Jordan, 7.5% from Pakistan and the rest of the nationality of respondents are from Oman which are 5%.the class study of the respondents are as follow; first class of the respondents are 15%, second class of the respondents are 30%, third class are 42.5%, and the rest of respondents are four class which are 12.5%.